Big Pigeon in Southwest Iowa

 • no foreign service, served w/ 2nd Signal Service Bn.

-• Notes: Entered service after the conclusion of WWII hostilities, thus not included in the Pottawattamie Area WWII Dead roster.
+• Notes: served after the conclusion of WWII hostilities, thus not included in the Pottawattamie Area WWII Dead roster.

 • b.
 25 Jan 1915 Glenwood, Mills Co.; s/o Charles A. Goltry & Cora Marie Tillman of Glenwood; entered service 18 Feb 1937 from Glenwood; reenlisted 18 Feb 1940; bur.
 Glenwood Cem.

 • Notes: appears on 1946 War Dept. list of WWII deaths for Mills Co., IA.
-Died before the US entered WWII, thus not included in the Pottawattamie Area WWII Dead roster.
+Died in service before the US entered WWII, thus not included in the Pottawattamie Area WWII Dead roster.

 • b.
 2 Jun 1899 Bassett, Rock Co., NE; s/o Frank E. Hazard (d.
 1904) & Nettie H. Link; bur.
 Atlantic Cem., Cass Co.

 • Notes: appears on 1946 War Dept. list of WWII deaths for Mills Co., IA.
-Died before the US entered WWII, thus not included in the Pottawattamie Area WWII Dead roster.
+Died in service before the US entered WWII, thus not included in the Pottawattamie Area WWII Dead roster.

 • b.
 26 Oct 1913 Avoca, Pott.
 Co.; d/o Jens C. Olesen & Lillie Maassen of Avoca; entered service 10 Oct 1943 from Avoca; bur.
 Graceland Cem., Avoca.